 When making French toast at home, it’s important to do your best to get everything right.
-You want to ensure that you soak the French toast properly.
+For example, you want to ensure that you soak the bread properly.

 Soaking French Toast the Right Way

 Soaking French toast the right way helps it to turn out perfectly.
 Often, people don’t soak the bread long enough and they wind up moving forward too soon.